 Medicare does not cover long-term assisted living costs.

-However, Michigan Medicaid may provide limited assistance through the Home and Community-Based Services (HCBS) programs, including the MI Choice Waiver Program administered by the Michigan Department of Health and Human Services.
+Michigan Medicaid may provide limited assistance through the MI Choice Waiver Program administered by the Michigan Department of Health and Human Services.
+This HCBS waiver program helps eligible seniors receive care services in community settings rather than institutional facilities.

-- Coverage applies primarily to approved personal care services
+- Coverage applies primarily to approved personal care and support services

-- Room and board expenses are generally the resident’s responsibility
+- Room and board costs are generally the resident’s financial responsibility

 - Income and asset limits apply